YOSMAN21/Curso_DevSecOps_2023_1/GPG/AJJ-Group/cli/README.md

         Your selection?
 1
         ```
         En este caso se va a usar el algoritmo por defecto **`RSA`**.
-    2. Cual va a ser la longitud en bits de las llaves:
+    2. Cuál va a ser la longitud en bits de las llaves:
         ```bash
         RSA keys may be between 1024 and 4096 bits long.
         What keysize do you want?
 (3072) 4096 Requested keysize is 4096 bits
         ```
         En este caso se va a digitar **`4096`**.
-    3. Cual va a ser el tiempo de expiración de las llaves:
+    3. Cuál va a ser el tiempo de expiración de las llaves:
         ```bash
         Please specify how long the key should be valid.
                0 = key does not expire